We welcome an exciting new program from the Department of Education, designed especially for three year old children.

-The sessions will run for two hours on a Tuesday, Wednesday and Thursday between 9:30 am and 11:30 am.
+The sessions will run for two hours on a Tuesdays and Thursdays between 9:30 am and 11:30 am.

 These sessions will be run by a qualified teacher, Mrs Rosemary Reddingius and an AIEO (Aboriginal Islander Education Officer) from the school.